You-Gao/Blog/_work/2024-10-09-performing-archives.md

 ## Climate Discourse Needs Fresh Eyes

 I chose NOAA and EM-DAT Climate Archives as it seems the world is once again coming to critical mass on the topic of climate change.
-The problem is the old narratives have not succeeded or "feasibly" brought us to a world where the climate isn't a looming problem.
+The problem is the old narratives have not succeeded or "*feasibly*" brought us to a world where the climate isn't a looming problem.
 Narratives from green economists, scientific researchers, and, most importantly, politicians have not actually changed the way we relate to the climate.
 Even though I have gone to an environmental governor school, I still roll my eyes when I see the CO2 chart, not to the data but to the political-economic discourse faced in the light of its implications.
 To counter such apathy, I look towards ecological film in particular, as it has the power to show something raw; bare nature is something that can't be refuted.
 Also, what time is better to do this work than now?
 The Sahara has been flooded.
 Mathematically improbable hurricanes are commonplace, and day after day during Summer, the record-breaking temperatures.
 If not now, when?

 ## Conclusion/Justification[^6]